Barteus/kubeflow-examples/kubecon-eu-2022/README.md

   -d '{"data":{"ndarray":[[10.1, 0.37, 0.34, 2.4, 0.085, 5.0, 17.0, 0.99683, 3.17, 0.65, 10.6]]}}'
 ```

-3. Check if drift was detected
+3. Check if drift was detected - go to the wine-debug event player and find 2

-Go to the wine-debug event player and find 2 new rows:
+   new rows:

 - seldon serving inference request with input to the model
 - data drift detection request with drift value equal 0 in the event body and